BritPop

 Other standout tunes for me: “Everyone’s At It”, “Never Gonna Happen”, and yes, “The Fear”.

 “Fuck You” is good novelty fare I guess.
 Starting off with the piano riff from the Carpenters “Close To You”, and leading to a sunny chorus that sings “Fuck You / Fuck you very very much…”.
-I guess it’s directed at the former U.S. former Prez.
+I guess it’s directed at the former U.S. Prez.

 Overall, I like the vibe of the album.
 Lily has a great voice with that sexy Mockney accent.
 The production and instrumentation leans toward electro-pop, something I can enjoy.
 The fact that Lily Allen is 23 years old and can write catchy pop tunes that a 38 year old dude can enjoy is testament to her talent.